 By FUNA and Touzai.
-Released in Japan by Kodansha.
-Released in North America by Sol Press.
-Translated by Lukas Ruplys.
+Released in Japan as “Rōgo ni Sonaete Isekai de 8-Man-Mai no Kinka o Tamemasu” by K Lanove Books.
+Released in North America by Kodansha Books.
+Translated by Luke Hutton.

 Sigh.
 There was no good way to do this.
 Kodansha Books re-released the first two volumes of this light novel series as an omnibus, which is good!
 It meant folks didn’t have to re-buy two books that they already had from the late, unlamented Sol Press and we could get to new content faster!
 But it also means that this second volume is the third in Japan.
 And that will be the case going forward.
 That’s why this is another review of the 2nd volume – it’s really a review of Volume 3.
 Got it?
 Good.
 That said, the first volume of this series originally came out here in 2019, the second 19 months after that, and here’s the third, about 30 months after that one.
 You might be forgiven for completely forgetting what’s been going on.
 Fortunately, there was an anime!
 It covered Books 1 and 2, so go watch it, then come back here.
 Because this is more of the same, and it’s fun and mind-boggling and a little disturbing.
 See: this author.